nice-devone/nice-cxone-mobile-sdk-ios/docs/cs-multi-thread.md

 ## Example

 This example uses some parts of the example application and is an abbreviated snippet to demonstrate this functionality.
-The full implementation can be found in the [Sample application](https://github.com/nice-devone/nice-cxone-mobile-sdk-ios/tree/main/sample) and [UI Module](https://github.com/nice-devone/nice-cxone-mobile-sdk-ios/tree/main/cxone-chat-ui) repositories.
+The full implementation can be found in the [Sample application](https://github.com/nice-devone/nice-cxone-mobile-sample-ios) and [UI Module](https://github.com/nice-devone/nice-cxone-mobile-ui-ios) repositories.
 However, some parts are edited just to demonstrate the ability to handle single thread configuration.
+Note that sample application handles all channel configuration so snippets come from different files.
+Host application will be focused on a single channel configuration (single-threaded, multi-threaded or live chat) so implementation is much simplier.

 For multi-threaded channel configuration, it is recommended to do following steps: